-- This includes situations for which prompt action is warranted to mitigate the effects of a perceived hazard. - Nuclear or radiological emergency: An emergency in which there is, or is perceived to be, a hazard due to: - (a) The energy resulting from a nuclear chain reaction or from the decay of the products of a chain reaction; or - (b) Radiation exposure. - Planned exposure situation: The situation of exposure that arises from the planned operation of a source or from a planned activity that results in an exposure due to a source. - Emergency exposure situation4: A situation of exposure that arises as a result of an accident, a malicious act or other unexpected event, and requires prompt action in order to avoid or reduce adverse consequences. - Existing exposure situation: A situation of exposure that already exists when a decision on the need for control has to be taken. - 1 Existing exposure situations include exposure to natural background radiation that is amenable to control; exposure due to residual radioactive material that derives from past practices that were never subject to regulatory control or exposure due to residual radioactive material deriving from a nuclear or radiological emergency after an emergency has been declared to be ended.

-1.5.
-Requirement 46 of GSR Part 3 [3] addresses the arrangements to be in place, as part of overall emergency preparedness, and to be implemented as appropriate for the transition from an emergency exposure situation to an existing exposure situation.
+- Emergency: A non-routine situation or event that necessitates prompt action, primarily to mitigate a hazard or adverse consequences for human life, health, property or the environment. - This includes nuclear and radiological emergencies and conventional emergencies such as fires, release of hazardous chemicals, storms or earthquakes. - This includes situations for which prompt action is warranted to mitigate the effects of a perceived hazard. - Nuclear or radiological emergency: An emergency in which there is, or is perceived to be, a hazard due to: - (a) The energy resulting from a nuclear chain reaction or from the decay of the products of a chain reaction; or - (b) Radiation exposure. - Planned exposure situation: The situation of exposure that arises from the planned operation of a source or from a planned activity that results in an exposure due to a source. - Emergency exposure situation7: A situation of exposure that arises as a result of an accident, a malicious act or other unexpected event, and requires prompt action in order to avoid or reduce adverse consequences. - Existing exposure situation: A situation of exposure that already exists when a decision on the need for control has to be taken. - © Existing exposure situations include exposure to natural background radiation that is amenable to control; exposure due to residual radioactive material that derives from past practices that were never subject to regulatory control or exposure due to residual radioactive material deriving from a nuclear or radiological emergency after an emergency has been declared to be ended. - 1.3.1.5.
+Requirement 46 of the IAEA Safety Standards Series No. GSR Part 3 (hereinafter referred to as GSR Part 3) [3] addresses the arrangements to be in place, as part of overall emergency preparedness, and to be implemented as appropriate for the transition from an emergency exposure situation to an existing exposure situation.
 The present Safety Guide provides guidance and recommendations on arrangements to be made at the preparedness stage for such a transition, in the context of a broader discussion of the arrangements necessary for the termination of a nuclear or radiological emergency.